Lombiq/eInvoice-Validator/Readme.md

 Uses [CEN/TC 434 - EN-16931 - Validation artifacts](https://github.com/ConnectingEurope/eInvoicing-EN16931) v1.3.14.1 release validation files for schema (xsd) and schematron (xslt) validation.
 Currently, ubl - UBL 2.1 (ISO/IEC 19845:2015) and cii - Cross Industry Invoice (D16B) eInvoicing formats are supported.

+See a blog post about the library on [Orchard Dojo](https://orcharddojo.net/blog/validate-your-en-16931-einvoices-in-net-with-the-lombiq-einvoice-validator).

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

 ## Projects